The complete guide to Form I-9 and E-verify compliance for US employers covers the following topics.

 - Passport from the Federated States of Micronesia (FSM) or the Republic of the Marshall Islands (RMI) with Form I-94 indicating nonimmigrant admission under the Compact of Free Association Between the United States and the FSM or RMI

-There are other acceptable documents that an employer can use to verify identify and work authorization separately.
+There are other acceptable documents that an employer can use to verity identify and work authorization separately.
 However, the list above provides documents that can be used to prove both identity and authorization to work in the United States at the same time.

 Our business and immigration lawyers in Miami, Florida can assist US employers with preparing, maintaining and advising on Form I-9 compliance and E-verify.
+Contact us or book a consultation.

 Malescu Law P.A. – Immigration Lawyers